Eto'o to stand for presidency of Cameroon FA

 Last updated on .From the section Sport Africa

-Former Cameroon international Samuel Eto'o is to stand as a candidate in the race for the presidency of his country's football federaton (Fecafoot).
+Former Cameroon international Samuel Eto'o is to stand as a candidate in the race for the presidency of his country's football federation (Fecafoot).

 The former Barcelona and Inter Milan star made the announcement on his social media pages on Tuesday evening, saying he had taken the decision "out of love for Cameroon and passion for our football."